xnephilim/blackfury/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ---
 name: Pull Request
-about: Default template for additions or fixes to Quicksilver.
+about: Default template for additions or fixes to Blackfury.
 ---

 ## 1. Summary